 From compounding lip balms to building windmills out of Tinkertoys, Camp GEMS (Girls in Engineering, Math and Science) is just plain fun!
 It’s a unique engineering camp designed just for girls at a pivotal stage in their development.
 Through hands-on activities, girls learn about engineering and deepen their interest in math and science.
 They leave camp with newfound confidence and possibilities.
 Each summer, around 60 girls attend the four-day interactive camp on ONU’s campus.
 The T.J.
 Smull College of Engineering has offered Camp GEMS every summer since 1996.
-Learn more and register.

 Target: high school sophomores and juniors

 What do engineers actually do?
 Many high school students – even those considering the field – can’t answer that question.
 This camp exposes rising sophomores, juniors and seniors to the fields of engineering and computer science.
 In the classroom and labs, students engage in hands-on activities like tensile testing of metals and writing a program using the Java programming language.
 They take field trips to engineering firms, manufacturing facilities and corporations to meet with practicing engineers and see what they do firsthand.
 Participants leave with a better grasp of engineering and their future path.
 Engineering Pathways is part of the ONU Summer Academic and Honors Institute.
-Learn more or register.

 Target: fourth-, fifth- and sixth-graders at local schools